Characterization of a radiation detector based on opaque water-based liquid scintillator: Apparatus and material

 Water-based liquid scintillators have been under development at Brookhaven National Laboratory since 2011~\cite{Yeh2011AApplications}.
 They were originally conceived as a method to tune the relative levels of scintillation and Cherenkov light so that both could be readily detected in large antineutrino detectors.
 A stable emulsion is produced by introducing a surfactant that encapsulates the water into micelles.
 Transparent WbLS is manufactured in such a way as to minimize scattering.
 For this application, in which measuring the Cherenkov light separately from scintillation light is not an objective, the loading of water was minimized to maximize total light yield.
 In a parallel development, the NoWaSH scintillator demonstrated a significant enhancement in light yield, producing about 80 times more light than pure water when exposed to 1.8 MeV electrons in the MINI prototype \cite{Cabrera_2022_Talk}.
 For both scintillator types, the goal is to maximize the light yield by minimizing material that does not contribute to scintillation.

 In traditional WbLS, water is used to reduce the light yield, whereas in oWbLS the water introduces opacity.
 The micelles constitute scattering centers, and the appearance of the liquid becomes like soapy water.
-The organic component of the WbLS used in this study is a mix of modified polyethylene glycol based surfactants in $>$90\% of di-isopropylnaphthalene (DIN) liquid scintillator loaded with a fluor of 2,5-diphenyloxazole (PPO) at 3g/L. In addition, the wavelength shifter 1,4-Bis(2-methylstyryl)benzene (bis-MSB) at 15mg/L was included to match the emission spectrum with the absorption spectrum of the WLS fibers.
+The organic component of the WbLS used in this study is a mix of modified polyethylene glycol-based surfactants in $>$90\% of di-isopropylnaphthalene (DIN) liquid scintillator loaded with a fluor of 2,5-diphenyloxazole (PPO) at 3~g/L. We made three oWbLS formulations, the difference between which is the water content in the organic mixture.
+Different water content induced different opacities (scattering lengths) in the oWbLS.
+In this study, 1.5\% of water was introduced in oWbLS1 while 2\% and 2.5\% water were added to the oWbLS2 and oWbLS3, respectively, to study detector response with different liquid scattering lengths.
+In addition, the wavelength shifter 1,4-Bis(2-methylstyryl)benzene (bis-MSB) was included at 15mg/L to match the emission spectrum with the absorption spectrum of the WLS fibers.

-Images of three formulations of oWbLS (oWbLS 1--3) are shown in Fig.~\ref{fig:scintillators}.
+Images of the three formulations of oWbLS (oWbLS 1--3) are shown in Fig.~\ref{fig:scintillators}.

 The initial batch of oWbLS2 showed some separation after shipment but was re-stabilized by bubbling nitrogen through the sample for 1~hour.
 This separation may have been caused by exposure to heat during transport.
 A lab-retained sample of the same batch did not show separation.
 The sample of oWbLS3 became gradually less opaque over a period of a month, potentially due to the agglomeration of micelles.
 A second batch of oWbLS2, used for the event reconstruction portion of this work, has shown good stability over approximately two months of data taking.